Tomato, Cucumber, and Radish Salad

 I sometimes get e-mail from people urging me to just use “ordinary” ingredients on the blog, and this recipe isn’t one that will make you happy if you’re that kind of cook because it has Tahini Sauce (affiliate link), Sumac (affiliate link), and Aleppo Pepper (affiliate link), all of which are probably unusual ingredients for many people.
 If you don’t want to look for those ingredients, check after the recipe for more lovely salads featuring cucumbers and tomatoes.

-How to make Tomato, Cucumber, and Radish Salad salad:
+How to make Cucumber Radish Tomato Salad:

 - Start by dicing the cucumbers and placing in a colander in the sink, then add a generous amount of salt (about 1 tsp.)
 Let the cucumbers sweat out the water and drain while you prep other ingredients.
 Most of the salt gets washed away in this process, but taste the salad before you add more salt.